tony-wade/reverse-engineering/README.md

-## About this repository
+## About
-Reverse Engineering of an MCU.
+Fetching flash-in data is one way to reconstruct the entire communication without breaking into an unknown MCU.
+But things can get messy when dealing with custom write-in method and hardware tricks.

 Description and further info are either at the top or bottom of each file.